While most famous for its use in management consulting, MECE is a magic problem-solving principle that can be used anywhere, anytime, and by anyone.

 Wealth managements caters towards individuals and families who are:

-- Ultra-high net worth: investable assets above $30 millions
+- Ultra-high-net-worth: liquid financial assets above $30 millions

-- High net worth: investable assets at least $1 million
+- High-net-worth: liquid financial assets at least $1 million

 Since wealthy individuals lack the time and knowledge to manage their wealth efficiently, they consult with wealth managers with significant experience in managing finances for private individuals.